hanabi/hanabi.github.io/Reference.md

   * Cathy has 2 unknown 2's.
 One 2 has been played already, so from Cathy's perspective, each 2 has a 1/4 chance of being the blue 2.
   * Thus, it is Bob's responsibility to save the blue 2.

+### Blind-Playing Chop Moved Cards

+* Often times, cards are *Chop Moved* towards the beginning of the game.
+Normally, once the time comes, the *Chop Moved* card will clued directly in order to get it to play.
+* However, other times, the *Chop Moved* card will sit there and will never be clued.
+As the game progresses towards the end, the player with the *Chop Moved* card will learn more and more information about it.
+For example, they might accumulate a lot of negative clues on the card.
+Or, they might deduce that it is probably not any of the cards that are already played (which drastically reduces the possibilities towards the end of the game).
+* A clever player who accumulates enough information about a *Chop Moved* card may determine that all of the possibilities for the card are playable.
+In this situation, they do not have to wait for their teammates to clue the card directly - they can simply blind-play the *Chop Moved* card and it will work, regardless of which exact card it is.
+* Blind-playing cards in this manner can be risky!
+It is fairly common for players to forgo cluing *Chop Moved* cards directly in favor of using the other copy of the card in someone else's hand.
+(For example, it may be more efficient to use the non-*Chop Moved* copy if it would be a 2-for-1 clue instead of a 1-for-1 clue.)
+Thus, there is always the chance that blind-playing a *Chop Moved* card in this manner will get a strike for the team (in the case where the other copy was used or in the case where the *Chop Moved* was a mistake).
+* For this reason, clever players should try to blind-play their *Chop Moved* cards if they have a pretty good chance of being playable, but they only if the team has one or more strikes to spare.
+* Subsequently, players should **not** clue a now-useless *Chop Moved* card to prevent a future strike.
+The typical strategy is to just let it be *Chop Moved* for the rest of the game:
+  * In the best case scenario, the *Chop Moved* player will naturally figure out that the card is trash and can safely discard it.
+Or, alternatively, they will keep the card *Chop Moved*, but continue to discard other useless cards from their chop until the end of the game.
+  * In the worst case scenario, the *Chop Moved* player will try to blind-play the card and get a strike for the team.
+But this is not guaranteed, and even if they do, they will only do it if there is a strike to spare.

 ### Context Clues & The Stale 1's Clue

 * Based on the *First Principles*, we have conventions that define what a clue means.
 But combined with this, we are always expected to look at the context of the game.